Selena: 1971–1988: Early life and career beginnings

-Selena Quintanilla was born on April 16, 1971, at Freeport Community Hospital in Lake Jackson, Texas.
-She was the youngest child of Marcella Ofelia Quintanilla (née Samora), who was Mexican-American with some Cherokee ancestry, and Abraham Quintanilla Jr., a Mexican American former musician.
-The obstetrician-gynecologist at her birth was future House of Representatives member Ron Paul.
+Selena Quintanilla was born on April 16, 1971, at Freeport Community Hospital in Lake Jackson, Texas, a suburb of Houston.
+She was the youngest child of Abraham Quintanilla Jr., a Mexican-American former musician, and Marcella Ofelia Quintanilla (née Samora), who was Mexican-American with some Cherokee ancestry.
+The obstetrician at her birth was future congressman Ron Paul.
 Selena was raised as a Jehovah's Witness.
 Quintanilla Jr. noticed her musical abilities when she was six years old.
 He told People magazine, "Her timing, her pitch were perfect, I could see it from day one."
-In 1980, Quintanilla Jr. opened his first Tex-Mex restaurant in Lake Jackson, Papa Gayo's, where Selena and her siblings Abraham III (on bass guitar) and Suzette Quintanilla (on drums) would often perform.
-The following year, the restaurant was forced to close after a recession caused by the 1980s oil glut.
-The family declared bankruptcy and were evicted from their home.
-They settled in Corpus Christi, Texas; Quintanilla Jr. became manager of the newly formed band Selena y Los Dinos and began promoting it.
-They needed the money and played on street corners, weddings, quinceañeras, and fairs.
+In 1980, Quintanilla Jr. opened his first Tex-Mex restaurant in Lake Jackson, Papa Gayo's, where Selena and her siblings A.B. (on bass guitar) and Suzette (on drums) would often perform.
+The following year, the restaurant was forced to close due to a recession caused by the 1980s oil glut.
+The family declared bankruptcy and was evicted from their home.
+They then settled in Corpus Christi, Texas; Quintanilla Jr. became manager of the newly formed band Selena y Los Dinos and began promoting it to support the family.
+The name Los Dinos came from the band Quintanilla Jr. was a part of in the 1970s.
+They played on street corners, at weddings, quinceañeras, and fairs.

 As her popularity as a singer grew, the demands of Selena's performance and travel schedule began to interfere with her education.
 Her father took her out of school when she was in the eighth grade.
 Her teacher Marilyn Greer disapproved of Selena's musical career.
 She threatened to report Quintanilla Jr. to the Texas Board of Education, believing the conditions to which Selena was exposed were inappropriate for a girl her age.
 Quintanilla Jr. told Greer to "mind her business".
 Other teachers expressed their concerns when they noticed how tired Selena appeared when she arrived at school.
 At seventeen, Selena earned a high school diploma from the American School of Correspondence in Chicago and was also accepted at Louisiana State University.
 She enrolled at Pacific Western University, taking up business administration as her major subject.